 How do the people within your team interact?
 Are they direct and assertive?
 Indirect and passive?
 If everyone, sits quietly and does their work for the whole day, someone who is loud and talkative will likely not fit in well.
 Pay attention to how the candidate communicates.
 If you are unsure, you could invite the potential candidate to a team lunch or some other event to see how they interact with the team.

 The other thing to consider is how your team respond to mistakes.
 Do they blame each other and throw each other under the bus?
 Do they sweep mistakes under the rug and try to hide them?
 Do they admit to the mistake and ask for help?
-Someone who tries to hide their mistakes will not perform well in a team that likes to shame the person.
+Someone who tries to hide their mistakes will not perform well in a team that likes to openly discuss what went wrong and how to learn from it.
 Ask your potential hire what they do when they make a mistake, then follow up by asking what they do when a teammate makes an error.

 Finally, you should consider the approach your team has to time management.
 Does everyone have to be at their desk by 0900 or does everyone come in at a slightly different time every day?
 Do the team take exactly 30 or 60 minutes for lunch, or does it vary?
 Does everyone leave at 5pm exactly or does everyone work until 8pm every night?
 All teams have different expectations around this.
 Some do not pay attention to the hours spent working, but instead put the value on the productivity and quality of the work.
 Others do not measure the output of the work, but instead the time spent at the desk.
 If all of your team stay until 8pm every night and the new person leaves at 5pm every day, that is not going to end well.
 So find out their typical working pattern at previous firms.